Feed Purina, Royal Canin or Hill's?

 My vet says feed Purina, Royal Canin and Science Diet.
 Why don’t we think it’s a good idea?

-- Unlike human doctors, Veterinarians sell pet food and profit from it.
+- Unlike human doctors, veterinarians sell pet food at their practices.
 As of recently, they have been also offered a commission for foods that their customers buy online directly from the manufacturers.
 We have seen advertisement in veterinary publications to encourage them to add additional revenues streams by selling those foods.